Who Is Jen Hamilton? Meet The Viral Labour And Delivery Nurse

 Why do moms love Jen Hamilton?

-She still regularly posts adorable videos of baby chicks hatching and other chicken-related content.
-Hamilton also talks about online birth misinformation that circulates via influencers—like her TikTok post combating the lie that medical inductions aren’t necessary.
-She comments on pop culture topics, including her love of the medical drama, The Pitt.
+Hamilton originally only intended to post videos of her indoor chickens, but quickly learned that women were craving birth guidance and support from an empathetic professional.
+She still posts the cute chick videos, but she also talks about online birth misinformation that circulates via influencers—like in this TikTok post combating the lie that medical inductions aren’t necessary.
+She comments often on pop culture topics, like her love of the popular medical drama The Pitt.

 Hamilton didn’t back down and continues to speak up and advocate for marginalized women, particularly when it comes to healthcare access.

 Watching any of Hamilton’s reels feels like you’re checking in with a beloved friend.
-She’s open, honest, and down-to-earth.
+She’s open, honest and down-to-earth.
 Her sense of humour reaches across the screen, and there’s no doubt that mothers feel comforted by her strong presence and confidence.
 She is incredibly knowledgeable and uses her knowledge to equip others and help them feel confident in their own birth journey.

 What’s the Birth Vibes Book About?

-There are a limited number of birth manuals in the world, which means a lot of women continue to rely on What To Expect When You’re Expecting, which has to date sold 21 million copies and remains the go-to choice for expecting parents.
+There are a limited number of birth manuals in the world, with many women continuing to rely on the new-parent Bible What To Expect When You’re Expecting, which has to date sold 21 million copies and remains the go-to choice for expecting parents.
+Things have changed, though, and Hamilton's Birth Vibes meets parents where they are with her compassionate approach to the daunting task of childbirth.

 Brianna Bell is a Canadian journalist covering high-control religion, parenting and more.
 Her work has appeared in The New York Times, The Washington Post, The Globe and Mail, The Guardian.
 Brianna’s memoir, God Lover, will be released by Dundurn Press in 2027.